Convergence of a Grassmannian Gradient Descent Algorithm for Subspace Estimation From Undersampled Data: Fully Sampled Data

+\begin{theorem}[Convergence of GROUSE] Initialize the starting point $U_0$ of GROUSE such that $\zeta_0>0$.
+Let $1 \geq \zeta^*\geq \zeta_0$ be the desired accuracy of our estimated subspace.
+Then for any $\rho>0$, after

+iterations of GROUSE Algorithm~\ref{alg:grouse}, . \end{theorem} Notice that if we initialize GROUSE with $U_0$ drawn uniformly from the Grassmannian, \eg as the orthonormal basis of a random matrix $V\in R^{n\times d}$ with entries being independent standard Gaussian variables, this guarantees $\zeta_0 > 0$ with probability one.
+Therefore, Theorem \ref{thm:asymp_full} provides a global convergence result of GROUSE despite the non-convexity of our objective.
+However, with this randomly initialized $U_0$, the value of the associated determinant similarity $\zeta_0$ is $\mathcal{O}\left(\left(\frac{d}{n}\right)^d\right)$.
+Thereby, GROUSE requires $\mathcal{O}\left(d\left(\frac{n}{d}\right)^d\right)$ iterations to converge to the required precision, which is quite pessimistic compared to the actual number of iterations required by GROUSE in numerical simulations.
+To narrow this gap, we call out the following conjecture on the global convergence rate for GROUSE.

-Finally, with Lemmas \ref{lem:exp_mono_zeta} \& \ref{lem:exp_zeta0} providing the expectation of initial value $\mathbb{E}[\zeta_0]$ and the expected convergence rate of $\zeta_t$, we establish a global convergence result for GROUSE. \begin{theorem}[Global Convergence of GROUSE] Let $1 \geq \zeta^*>0$ be the desired accuracy of our estimated subspace.
+\begin{conjecture}[Global Convergence of GROUSE] Let $1 \geq \zeta^*>0$ be the desired accuracy of our estimated subspace.
 With the initialization ($U_0$) of GROUSE as the range of an $n\times d$ matrix with entries being i.i.d standard normal random variables, then for any $\rho>0$, after

 iterations of GROUSE Algorithm~\ref{alg:grouse},